-- 1. The HVAC system is designed specifically to maintain only the internal environment of the mobile unit.
-The HVAC system is not designed to handle areas outside of the mobile unit such as adjoining corridors or hallways. - 2.
-It is important to be sure that the doors, partitions, and baffling are in the intended positions before running the medical system. - 3.
+The HVAC system is designed specifically to maintain only the internal environment of the mobile unit.
+The HVAC system is not designed to handle areas outside of the mobile unit such as adjoining corridors or hallways.

+It is important to be sure that the doors, partitions, and baffling are in the intended positions before running the medical system.

 Do not attempt to store boxes, or any other items near computer system air inlets or in the aisles.
-Such actions will disrupt the intended airflow requirements. - 4.
-A qualified A/C technician must check the A/C condensers every month.
-Refer to the Air Conditioning Owner's Manual for more information.
+Such actions will disrupt the intended airflow requirements.

+A/C condensers must be cleaned every two months by a certified A/C technician.

-16.5 Platform Lift
+16.5 Platform lift